Xiamen University: Malaysia campus (XMUM)

 Upon the invitation of the Malaysian Ministry of Higher Education to set up a branch campus in Malaysia, Xiamen University accepted the offer and thus, Xiamen University Malaysia (XMUM) was born in 2015.

 In keeping with the vision of our founder Mr. Tan Kah Kee, XMU began in earnest to build our first offshore campus in Malaysia and became the pioneer university from China to establish a branch campus in Malaysia.
 XMUM aspires to become a university with a distinct global outlook, featuring first-class teaching and research, and embracing cultural diversity.

 The campus is located in Bandar Serenia, Sepang, Selangor Darul Ehsan.
 It is a 10-minute drive from the Kuala Lumpur International Airport, and a 15-minute drive from Putrajaya, the administrative center of the government of Malaysia.

 Reputation and rankings

 Xiamen University has been consistently regarded as one of the top academic institutions in Southern China, with strengths in economics and management, fine arts, law, chemistry, journalism, communication, mathematics and political science.

-Among global university rankings, Xiamen University is ranked 422nd equal by the 2023 QS World University Rankings, 401-500th by the 2022 world university rankings of the Times Higher Education, 278th by the 2022 U.S. News & World Report (Best Global Universities Rankings) and 201-300th worldwide by the 2021 Academic Ranking of World Universities.
+Among global university rankings, Xiamen University is ranked 341st by the 2026 QS World University Rankings, 251-300th by the 2026 world university rankings of the Times Higher Education, 189th by the 2025 U.S. News & World Report Best Global Universities Rankings and 101-150th worldwide by the 2025 Academic Ranking of World Universities.